adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 When you open AYC for the first time, it'll ask you to do these in order for it to work properly. **Please don't skip this.**([Why?](#6-why-do-i-have-to-do-magic-phrases-and-others))

+### Warning: Windows 11 can now undo these changes randomly without even asking you.
+If AYC ever appears broken, please redo the instructions from the guide.

 ### Windows 10/11 users

 1. Change where batch scripts open by default.